The Night Jimi Hendrix Performed Live for the Final Time

 Hendrix came on during the second set.
 "I introduced Jimi to the audience," Burdon wrote in his autobiography Don’t Let Me Be Misunderstood.
 "The typical London jazz crowd tried to show indifference as he took the stage, but a ripple of applause greeted the greatest guitar player in the world.”

 They played extended versions of two covers that Burdon and War had released on their debut, Memphis Slim's "Mother Earth" and a rave-up on John D. Loudermilk's "Tobacco Road."
 Burdon wrote that Hendrix was "flying," adding that his presence made War guitarist Howard Scott "play better than he ever had before."
 Still, Brown defined Hendrix as "reluctant" and more willing to play in the background than in the usual jams.
-A recording of the evening is embedded below.

 After coming off the stage, Hendrix ran into NME writer Roy Carr and chatted for a few moments about his reported plans to record with Miles Davis and Gil Evans, and his existing sessions with John McLaughlin and Larry Young.
 Hendrix offered that he was unsure if what he was doing could be classified as jazz.